amazon-ion/ion-hash-java/README.md

 The following example computes a hash while writing a simple Ion struct, then computes the same hash while reading the written value.
-This illustrates a typical pattern of writing data, computing its hash, then at some subsequent tiem, verifying the hash matches when the data is read.
+This illustrates a typical pattern of writing data, computing its hash, then at some subsequent time, verifying the hash matches when the data is read.

 ```java
 package ionhash.example;